WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 Should the certUrl and validityUrl be lists so that intermediates can offer a cache without losing the original URLs?
-Putting lists in dictionary fields is more complex than {{?I-D.ietf-httpbis-header-structure}} allows, so they're single items for now.
+Putting lists in dictionary fields is more complex than {{I-D.ietf-httpbis-header-structure-02}} allows, so they're single items for now.

 ## CBOR representation of exchange headers ## {#cbor-representation}